Security Architecture

 NIST 800-53AC, AU, IA, SC, SI families

 AGLedger is self-hosted software.
-In the typical deployment, AGLedger LLC is neither a data processor nor a data controller.
-We provide software that the customer operates in their own infrastructure.
+In the typical deployment, AGLedger LLC is neither a data processor nor a data controller - we provide software the customer operates in their own infrastructure.

 GDPR: Data minimization by design.
 Encrypted mode enables cryptographic erasure (Article 17).
-No international transfers in Standalone mode.
+No international transfers when sharing is off.

 CCPA: No sale or sharing of personal information.
-No access to customer data in self-hosted model.
+No access to customer data in the self-hosted model.

-Sub-processors: Zero sub-processors for customer data in standard deployment.
+Sub-processors: Zero sub-processors for customer data in the standard deployment.

 AGLedger provides